-1. These regulations apply to:

-the Degree of PhD in all Faculties

-the Degree of PhD with Integrated Studies (in respect of the programme of research and thesis)

-the Degree of PhD with Integrated Masters in Data Analytics and Society (CDT)

-the Degree of PhD undertaken in an EPSRC Doctoral Training Centre the Degree of EdD (in respect of the programme of research and thesis)

-the Degree of DBA

-the Degree of DClinPsy

-the Degree of DDSc

-- the Degree of DEdCPsy (in respect of the programme of research and thesis)

-- the Degree of DEdPsy (in respect of the programme of research and thesis)

-- the Degree of DMedSci (in respect of the programme of research and thesis)

-- the Degree of DSpecMed (Dermatology)

-- the Degree of EngD

-- the Degree of MD

-- the Degree of MPhil in all Faculties

-- the Degree of MSc(Res) (in respect of the research project)

-- the Degree of LLM by research

-- the Degree of MMus by research

-- These Regulations are subject to Programme Regulations relating to a specific Higher Degree, and/or to the General Regulations for Higher Degrees by Coursework where a programme contains coursework elements.
+- 1. These regulations apply to: - the Degree of PhD in all Faculties - the Degree of PhD with Integrated Studies (in respect of the programme of research and thesis) - the Degree of PhD with integrated taught award - the Degree of PhD and EngD undertaken in an EPSRC Doctoral Training Centre - the Degree of EdD (in respect of the programme of research and thesis) - the Degree of DClinPsy (in respect of the programme of research and thesis) - the Degree of DDSc - the Degree of DEdCPsy (in respect of the programme of research and thesis) - the Degree of DEdPsy (in respect of the programme of research and thesis) - the Degree of DMedSci (in respect of the programme of research and thesis) - the Degree of DSpecMed (Dermatology) - the Degree of EngD - the Degree of MD - the Degree of MPhil in all Faculties - the Degree of MPhil with integrated taught award - the Degree of MSc(Res) (in respect of the research project) - the Degree of LLM by research - the Degree of MMus by research - 2.
+These Regulations are subject to Programme Regulations relating to a specific Higher Degree, and/or to the General Regulations for Higher Degrees by Coursework where a programme contains coursework elements.